 Social media has become an echo chamber, but you know who has to listen to me?
 Jeff, my state

 representative’s intern.
 I’ve called him every day for the past week and a half.
 I start by thanking him for his service, and then I ask how he’s doing, or how the weather is, or I tell him exactly what I’m doing (once, Googling whether you need to pluck dog ear hair).
 Finally, I tell him my opinions on various political appointments that have taken place.
 Who knows if Jeff even tells his boss about me apart from, “Yeah, that weird lady called again,” but I have to believe there’s a better chance of my voice being heard by talking to Jeff nicely than by sharing something angrily on social media.
 (P.S.
 Once I actually reached Jeff’s boss!
 It was very exciting.)

 can do, and believe that what I can do isn’t small.

 For me, this means selecting books for my classes that highlight stories of diverse and/or marginalized people and groups, teaching students to differentiate between real and fake news (because most can’t, which is frightening), and trying my darndest, even when it feels impossible, to model the leadership qualities I want to see in our world.

 Dogs, man.
 Dogs and trees.
 I spent a lot of time this

 weekend with both, and I just feel improved.
 Rebooted.

-need my help.
 “I’m here if you need me,” is good, but I like asking others what would help them the most, or if they say nothing, just guessing.
 Once, a friend knew I was having a rough time in school and simply gave me a tiny plant and said she was thinking about me.
 I have never forgotten that gesture.

 make me feel good for longer than five minutes.

 Cramming nine Oreos in my mouth makes me feel awesome for exactly five minutes.
 An hour later, I want to kill the whole world.
 I know that example is silly, but I’m a big believer (even if I’m not a big practicer) that

 it’s really hard to do good if you don’t feel good.
 So for now, Oreos are on the ’86 list.